zeehoe/my-appointment-maker/README.md

 This is a basic appointment maker program, using react as frontend and node.js as backend.

-2 directories are public (frontend react project) and sever (backend node js project)
+2 directories are frontend (frontend react project) and sever (backend node js project)

 For video demo, can please refer to here https://youtu.be/FT-9KhEueBU